FixedEffects/FixedEffectModels.jl/README.md

 ```julia
 @fe(StatePooled + StatePooled&Year)
 ```
-Specify both main effects and interaction terms using the `*` operator:
+Instead of adding a categorical variable and its interaction with a continuous variable, you can directly use `*`
 ```julia
 @fe(StatePooled*Year)
 # equivalent to @fe(StatePooled StatePooled&year)